-A combined repeated dose oral toxicity study with a reproduction/developmental toxicity screening test of an analogue chemical was conducted (OECD TG 422).
+A combined repeated dose oral toxicity study with a reproduction/developmental toxicity screening test of the assessed chemical was conducted (OECD TG 422).
 Details of the reproduction/developmental toxicity screening test are described in the respective section.

-Four groups of Wistar rats (n = 12/sex/dose) were administered the analogue chemical by gavage once a day for up to 8 weeks at dose levels of 0 (vehicle), 100, 300 and 1,000 mg/kg bw/day.
+Four groups of Wistar rats (n = 12 animals/sex/dose) were administered the assessed chemical by gavage once a day for up to 8 weeks at dose levels of 0 (distilled water as vehicle), 100, 300 and 1,000 mg/kg bw/day.
 The application volume was 5 mL/kg bw and the selected dosages were based on a dose range finding study (OECD TG 407).
-Control animals received the vehicle (distilled water).
 The concentrations of the test item in the dosing formulations varied in the acceptable range between 92% and 100% of the nominal values, confirming the proper dosing.